Carpso/CarpsoApp/README.md

     *   Can oversee financial reports and transactions for the entire platform.
     *   Can manage all parking lots, including their subscription status (active, trial, inactive).
     *   Can create global advertisements and pricing rules.
+    *   Can chat with any user, owner, or attendant.

 **Implementation Strategy:**

-*   **Authentication:** Currently uses a mock authentication system.
-For production, integrate with an authentication provider (e.g., Firebase Auth, Auth0, NextAuth.js).
+*   **Authentication:** Uses Firebase Authentication.
-*   **Role Storage:** The user's role is stored within their user profile (mocked for now).
+*   **Role Storage:** The user's role is stored within their user profile (Firebase Firestore).
 *   **Access Control:**
     *   **Frontend:** Conditional rendering based on the user's role to show/hide specific UI elements and features.
-    *   **Backend/API:** (Conceptual) Middleware or checks within API routes and Server Actions to verify the user's role before allowing access to protected resources or performing restricted actions.
+    *   **Backend/API:** Server Actions and Firebase Security Rules verify the user's role before allowing access to protected resources or performing restricted actions.

 ## Future Features & Roadmap